ConSol/sakuli/docs/first_steps.md

 Start the test suite again; the Sakuli web page should appear and the test should hold for 1000 seconds (see `env.sleep(1000)`in the script!).
 The "sleep" statement is a nice trick when writing long tests; wherever you put a 1000s sleep in, the test will execute until this position and wait.
 Think of it like a breakpoint when debugging a program.

-Open the Sahi Controller (hold the ALT key and doubleclick anywhere on the page) to open this window:
+Open the Sahi Controller (hold the `ALT` key on Windows or `CTRL + ALT` on Linux and doubleclick anywhere on the page) to open this window:

 ![controller](pics/tutorial_contoller.png)